[An earlier version of this text featured in our Newsletters 51 to 54]

 — a very few, recent copies of Aldeburgh and District Local History Society's annual "The Chronicle" (Ref-ID of "CHRONIC" with two-digit issue number "ii").
-Their Media is "mag A5 M", meaning that they're filed with the booklets on the Middle bookshelf.
-Issues ARE ALL individually catalogued, as there are so few of them, but with a marked irregularity in the number of articles of particular interest to family historians — as the Society embraces archaeology and the Middle Ages too.
+Their Media is "mag A5 M", meaning that they're filed on the Middle bookshelf.
+Issues ARE ALL individually catalogued, as there are so few of them, but with a marked irregularity in the number of articles of particular interest to family historians — as the Society embraces practical archaeology and the Middle Ages too.
 ADLHS have placed their searchable back-numbers online for their members, and you can join the Society at http://adlhs.org.uk/join.
+Not only do we index interesting articles, but each issue that we hold is indexed separately too (even if happens to contain no suitable articles).

 — most of the half-yearly issues since 1993 of both the "Suffolk Local History Council Newsletter" and their "Suffolk Review", with Ref-ID's prefixed "SLHCNL" or "SKREVW", followed by the issue date ("yyp") — the "period" suffixes here are E=Spring/Easter and U=Autumn — whilst their Media is "mag 93-14" or (after their size-changes) "mag 2014+", and are filed in suitably marked cardboard boxes.
 Lists of "Suffolk Review" articles under a number of subject-headings — such as "Agriculture", "People", "Poor Law" and "Sources for Historians" (but not "Family History" because that isn't within their remit) — can be downloaded from the SLHC website at https://slhc.org.uk/articles/.
 That particular webpage also contains a link to fuller indexes, with brief abstracts of articles — that facility is currently under development.